honeyport/socialshare/README.md

-# SocialShare: Get Links To Share Content
+# SocialShare: Get Links To Share Content On Social Networks
-A Simple Library To Create Links For Sharing Content On Social Networks
+A Simple Library To Create Links For Sharing Content On Social Networks.

 ##